Adventures of the Gummi Bears

 Adventures of the Gummi Bears is an American animated high fantasy television series created by Jymn Magon and produced by Walt Disney Television Animation.
 The series, loosely inspired by gummy bear candies, takes place in a fantasy world of medieval lands and magic, and focuses on the lives of six mystical beings known as Gummi Bears.
 The series focuses on the exploits of the main characters, as they tackle a series of problems, as well as aid their human friends and thwart the plans of various evil characters.
 Episodes consisted of either a single story, or two 11-minute stories.

 The lavishly budgeted series became iconic for not only spearheading the style of Disney animated series that followed, but also starting an era of artistic improvement in television animation spurred on its success with competitors forced to improve their own artistic standards to avoid unfavorable comparisons.
 The theme music was written by Michael and Patty Silversher and performed by Joseph Williams.
-The animated series first premiered in the United States, running for six seasons between 1985 and 1991, with the show later sold to other countries including the United Kingdom.
+The animated series first premiered in the United States, running for six seasons between 1985 and 1991, with the show later broadcast to other countries including the United Kingdom.